discretize/discretize-guides/fractals/deepstone/index.md

 </GridItem>

 <GridItem sm="8">
 After standing on the rune in the middle of the platform it proceeds to go downward.
-If you didn't step in in time, no worries, there is a cyan glowing rune that teleports you down.
+If you didn't step on it in time, no worries, there is a cyan glowing rune that teleports you down.
 As the platform goes down, it stops in the middle and mobs spawn.
-It's two waves of mobs with first being Veteran Imps only, then an Elite Minotaur and Veteran Imps. **Use the <Effect name="lightofdeldrimor"/> to make them vulnerable** and after killing them the platform moves again.You can jump down but it can happen that you die if you jump from too high.
-It is more safe to wait until it is fully down.
+There are two waves of mobs with the first one consisting of Veteran Imps only, then an Elite Minotaur and again Veteran Imps. **Use the <Effect name="lightofdeldrimor"/> to make them vulnerable** and after killing them the platform moves again.
+You can jump down but it can happen that you die if you jump from too high.
+It is safer to wait until it reaches the lowest floor.
 </GridItem>

 <GridItem sm="4">
 <Tabs>
 <Tab specialization="Guardian">
-Please use <Skill name="Binding Blade"/> (Greatsword 5) to group the mobs.
+Use <Skill name="Binding Blade"/> (Greatsword 5) to group the mobs.
 </Tab>
 </Tabs>
 </GridItem>